Committee on Scientific Affairs

 Committee Mandate

 The Committee on Scientific Affairs is responsible for developing strategic priorities in scientific areas of interest to ASH membership.
-To this end, in concert with the scientific committees, the Committee on Scientific Affairs oversees efforts to update the ASH Agenda for Hematology Research every three years.
+To this end, in concert with the scientific committees, the Committee on Scientific Affairs oversees efforts to update the ASH Agenda for Hematology Research periodically as needed, but at a minimum of every five years.
 In the interim, the committee advises on the implementation of the scientific priorities identified in the research agenda.

-The membership of the Committee on Scientific Affairs includes basic, translational, and clinical scientists and represents diverse areas of hematology and blood research with an even distribution between classic and malignant hematology.
+The membership of the Committee on Scientific Affairs includes basic, translational, clinical, and population research scientists and represents diverse areas of hematology and blood research with an even distribution between classical and malignant hematology.

-The Committee on Scientific Affairs structure includes a current Blood Associate Editor and Blood Advances Associate Editor as well as a current member of the Committee on Diversity, Equity, and Inclusion as liaison members.
+The Committee on Scientific Affairs structure includes a current Blood Associate Editor and Blood Advances Associate Editor as well as a current member of the Committee on Advancing Excellence and Population Health as liaison members.
 If not already members of the Committee on Scientific Affairs, the chairs of the Subcommittee on Artificial Intelligence, the Subcommittee on Clinical Trials, the Subcommittee on Emerging Gene and Cell Therapies, and the Subcommittee on Precision Medicine serve as liaison members.

 The chair of the Committee on Scientific Affairs serves as a liaison member of the Program Committee and is expected to attend the meetings of that committee.
-Members of the Committee on Scientific Affairs serve as liaison members of the Committee on Government Affairs, Awards Review Subcommittee, and Task Force on PhD Careers in Hematology and are expected to attend the meetings of those committees.
+Members of the Committee on Scientific Affairs serve as liaison members of the Committee on Government Affairs and Task Force on PhD Careers in Hematology and are expected to attend the meetings of those committees.

 ...